Manang

 Manang (मनाङ) is a town in the Manang District of Nepal.
 It is located at 28°40'0N 84°1'0E with an elevation of 3519 m.
 According to the preliminary results of the 2011 Nepal census, the district has a population of 6,527 people living in 1,495 individual households.
 Its population density is 3 persons/km^{2}.

 It is situated in the broad valley of the Marshyangdi River to the north of the Annapurna mountain range.
 The river flows to the east.
 To the west, the 5416 m Thorong La pass leads to Muktinath shrine and the valley of the Gandaki River.
 To the north there is the Chulu East peak of 6584 m.
 Most groups trekking around the Annapurna range take resting days in Manang to acclimatize to the high elevation, before taking on Thorong La pass.
 The village is situated on the northern slope, which gets the most sunlight and the least snow cover in the winter.
 The terraced cultivation fields are on the north slope.

 There are now motorable road as well as trails where goods are transported on jeep or mule trains or carried by porters.
 A small airport, located 2.5 km east of the town, used to serve the whole valley although it has not had any commercial flights since 2012.
-The airport was begun in 1985.
+The airport was inaugurated in 1985.
 The development of a trail linking Manang to the Annapurna Conservation Area was finished in February 2011 and has brought many benefits to the villagers and the area.

 Besides catering to trekkers, there is some agriculture and the herding of yaks.
 There is a medical centre, which specializes in high-altitude sickness.